YINI-lang/YINI-spec/README.md

 ---

 ## ✨ Key Features
-YINI aims to prioritize **human readability, clarity, and clean syntax**.
+YINI is designed to prioritize **readability, clarity, and explicit structure**.

 - ✔️ **Simple section-based structure** with clear visual nesting.
+- ✔️ YINI is designed to be simple, but not simplistic, with explicit structure and deterministic parsing.
 - ✔️ **Explicit value syntax** for strings, numbers, booleans, null, lists (AKA arrays), and inline objects.
 - ✔️ **Indentation-independent parsing** — without indentation pitfalls.
 - ✔️ **Formal specification and grammar.**
 - ✔️ **Strict and lenient parsing modes.**
 - ✔️ **Multiple comment styles** — C-style commenting rules using `//` and `/* ... */`.
 Supports `#` and `;` commenting styles too.
-- ✔️ **Minimal syntax noise** — avoids visual noise, easy to write and read.
+- ✔️ **Minimal syntax noise** — with explicit assignments and section-based nesting.
 - ✔️ **Flexible booleans** with `true`/`false`, `on`/`off`, `yes`/`no` (all case-insensitive).
 - ✔️ **Common number literals**  — supports decimal, base-prefixed, and exponent notation.
-- ✔️ **Prioritizes clarity over cleverness** — yet machine-friendly.
+- ✔️ **Designed to prefer explicit and readable syntax** over compact or implicit forms.
 - ✔️ **Flexible strings** using single or double quotes.
 - ✔️ **Supports the `null` value type.**